 You can give each hoop a different point system or just one point for each throw thru the hoop.
 We played it where you would get a point each time you tossed it thru.

 Fly Swatter Badminton – you will need flower fly swatters and whiffle golf balls.
 Cost – $2

 Play like regular badminton.
 We played over the football toss since it was already set up but a net would be even better.

 Ins and Outs – you will need 8 balls (of different sizes) and rope.
 Cut 8 pieces of rope the size of a hula hoop then tie the ends together.
 Place the rope circles fairly far apart from each other.
 You will need a ball for each circle.
 Place 4 balls inside each circle and 4 balls outside each circle.
 Cost – $2-8

 This was our favorite game and it’s more fun the more people you have playing.
 You have 2 teams, one team is trying to get all the balls inside all the circles while the other team is trying to get all the balls outside all the circles.
 It is so fun and very fast paced.

 Bucket Ball Toss – you will need 5 buckets, 3 soft balls, and sticky numbers.
 I used my vinyl cutter to make numbers for each bucket, you could also use sticky letters.
 Cost – $6

 I also made a Game Bag to carry all the supplies except for the football toss.
-We’re going camping next week and this is going to be so fun to bring along.
-These games would also be fun to play with a large group or at a family reunion.
-I was able to make all 5 games for $23-29 buying everything I needed at Dollar General.
-I love how inexpensive everything was to make these games and that my kids are having a blast playing with them.
+We’re going camping this Summer and this is going to be so fun to bring along.
+I was able to make all 5 games for $23-29.
+I love how inexpensive it was to make all these games and that my kids are having a blast playing with them.
 Now I’m trying to think of more games to make.
 What would you make using these supplies?